-Merriam-Webster Dictionary Online defines celebrant as “one who celebrates; specifically : the priest officiating at the Eucharist,” and Oxford Dictionaries Online defines the word as “a person who performs a rite, especially a priest at the Eucharist.”
-Both dictionaries define the word celebrator as “a person who partakes in a notable occasion marked with festivities.”
-Thus, from the definitions given above, we can safely assume that the appropriate word would the latter, making “birthday celebrator” as the correct phrase.
+Well, the pedantic answer is celebrator instead of celebrant.
+A celebrator (as defined by Merriam-Webster Online Dictionary and Oxford Dictionaries Online) is someone who celebrates or recognizes a special event by having a party or some other unique activity.
+What, then, is a celebrant?
+Merriam-Webster Dictionary Online defines celebrant as “one who celebrates; specifically: the priest officiating at the Eucharist,” and Oxford Dictionaries Online defines the word as “a person who performs a rite, especially a priest at the Eucharist.”
+Thus, from the definitions given above, the appropriate word would the celebrator, making “birthday celebrator” the correct phrase.

 However, with number of people using the phrase “birthday celebrant” increasing, and this phrase has actually become the more common and accepted of the two, I decided to consult another authority in the field of lexicography, the American Heritage Dictionary.
 AHD gives four definitions for the word celebrant, which are: